24 December 2024

 The Marrow Thieves by Cherie Dimaline,

-solution is in the bone marrow of
+and the solution is in the bone marrow of

 indigenous people.
 Those in power